 Last, what does your future look like?
 Can the ATS grow with you or will you outgrow it soon enough?

 Once you have an answer to these questions, you can narrow down your list further.
 Don’t demo just a single ATS.
-Try a few.
+Try a few different ones.
 It will give you a better idea of the options available to you.

 There are ATSes that cost thousands of dollars for an annual license.
 You install it once, you train your team, and you are set up.
 Others are web-based that don’t require a contract.
 Many have pricing based on the number of active jobs you have.
 There’s little to no training involved.

 One thing to keep in mind — when you're growing fast — is how long you can afford to run without an ATS.
-It's easy, perhaps even preferable, to run your recruitment on e-mail when you're hiring for just one or two jobs.
+It's easy, perhaps even better, to run your recruitment on e-mail and spreadsheets when you're hiring for just one or two jobs.
 But if you're hiring for more than a couple of jobs, an ATS can offer a lot more than just organisation.
 A good system can help you optimise your recruitment, find bottlenecks and get it all done a whole lot faster.

 You cannot look at pricing in isolation.
-Ultimately, you have to weigh your budget, how well the ATS suits your requirements, and how the pricing will scale for you when you have more jobs.
+Ultimately, you have to weigh your budget, the value you are getting out of an ATS, and how the pricing will scale for you when you have more jobs.
 Last but not the least, the pricing must be flexible.
 You probably aren't hiring all the time, so it should be easy to switch between plans, or even pause for a little while.